 If communism was a religion during the Cold War, Budapest was Eastern Europe's sin city.
 Offering tourists from communist countries a taste of the decadent West, it was famous for rock concerts, a sport shop selling Adidas, and the first McDonalds east of the Iron Curtain.

-Back when eating a Big Mac was a mark of defiance in Eastern Europe, there was nothing fast or cheap about Western "fast food."
+Back when eating a Big Mac was a mark of defiance in this corner of the world, there was nothing fast or cheap about Western "fast food."
 A Happy Meal was a splurge.
 People traveled from other communist countries to Hungary to wait in a line that stretched around the block for a burger and a Coke.
 Ronald McDonald stood on the street corner like a heretic prophet cheering on the downtrodden proletariat, while across the street, wannabe capitalists drooled over window displays featuring fancy tennis shoes that cost two months' wages.

-Today, the younger generation of Eastern Europeans has no memory of the communist era.
+Today, a younger generation of Europeans has no memory of the communist era.
 Enough time has passed that former Warsaw Pact nations can take a candid look at the period.
-Budapest has several fascinating Cold War sights.
+And several of Budapest's most fascinating sights reflect a new generation's perspective.

 The museum's atrium features a Soviet tank and a vast wall covered with portraits of victims of this building.
 Exhibits cover gulag life, Social Realist art, and propaganda.
 A labyrinth built of pork-fat bricks reminds old-timers of the harsh conditions in the 1950s when lard on bread was the standard dinner.